amirtha255/amirtha255.github.io/legal.md

 **CHANGES**

-We may update this privacy policy from time to time for personal, operational, legal, or regulatory reasons.
+The privacy policy may be updated from time to time for personal, operational, legal, or regulatory reasons.

-**CONTACT US**

-For more information about our privacy practices or if you have questions, please contact us by email at <a href="mailto:{{ site.email }}">{{ site.email }}</a>.